DemonicSavage/mikan/README.md

 ## Installation

-To install Mikan, just run `pip install mikan-card-downloader`.
+To install Mikan, you need to install `pipx` ([see instructions](https://pypa.github.io/pipx/)) and then run `pipx install mikan-card-downloader`.

+To update it, run `pipx upgrade mikan-card-downoader`.

+Installing through `pip` is also possible, but not recommended, and since Python 3.11 requires the `--break-system-packages` flag.

 ## Building by source